EXCLUSIVE-KKR to launch its two first ESG credit funds

 The funds will engage regularly with the issuers of the debt they invest in to ensure they are meeting their ESG commitments, the person familiar with the matter said.
 The funds will invest in the credit of oil and gas companies as long as they are committed to reducing their carbon emissions to zero on a net basis by 2050 or earlier and have credible decarbonization strategies, the source added.

-KKR's public relations chief Ken Mehlman will work closely with the new funds, while the firm's Sustainable Expert Advisory Council chaired by Bob Eccles will provide regular guidance and oversight, according to the memo.
+KKR's global head of public affairs and co-head of its global impact strategy Ken Mehlman will work closely with the new funds, while the firm's Sustainable Expert Advisory Council chaired by Bob Eccles will provide regular guidance and oversight, according to the memo.

 The credit funds are not the first ESG-dedicated investment product launched by KKR.
 The New York-based firm launched a $1.3 billion private equity fund in 2019, the KKR Global Impact Fund, dedicated to investing in companies that provide commercial solutions to environmental or social challenges.
 That fund was valued at 1.7 times its investors' money on a gross basis as of the end of March, according to a KKR regulatory filing.